dylanjshaw001/sym-tiq-extensions/README.md

 1. Add **Shared Utilities** Extension (Scope: All Tags)
 2. Add **Page View Tag Extension** (Scope: Page View Tag Only)
 3. Add **Order Tag Extension** (Scope: Order Tag Only)
+4. **Update the Configuration Section** at the top of each tag extension to match your data layer keys.

 ---